History of Greenland: Home rule

-Greenland's minimal representation in the Folketing meant that despite 70.3% of Greenlanders rejecting entry into the European Common Market (EEC), it was pulled in along with Denmark in 1973.
-Fears that the customs union would allow foreign firms to compete and overfish its waters were quickly realized and the local parties began to push strongly for increased autonomy.
-The Folketing approved devolution in 1978 and the next year enacted home rule under a local Landsting.
-On 23 February 1982, a bare majority (53%) of Greenland's population voted to leave the EEC, a process which lasted until 1985.
-This resulted in The Greenland Treaty of 1985.
+Greenland's minimal representation in the Folketing meant that despite 70.3 percent of Greenlanders rejecting entry into the European Common Market (EEC), it was pulled in along with Denmark in 1973.
+Fears that the customs union would allow foreign firms to compete and over fish its waters were quickly realised and the local parties began to push strongly for increased autonomy.
+The Folketing approved devolution in 1978 and the next year enacted home rule under a local Inatsisartut.
+On 23 February 1982, a bare majority (53 percent) of Greenland's population voted to leave the EEC, a process which lasted until 1985.
+This resulted in the Greenland Treaty of 1985 and the withdrawal of Greenland from the European Communities.

-Greenland Home Rule has become increasingly Greenlandized, rejecting Danish and avoiding regional dialects to standardize the country under the language and culture of the Kalaallit (West Greenland Inuit).
-The capital Godthåb was renamed Nuuk in 1979; a local flag was adopted in 1985; the Danish KGH became the locally administered Kalaallit Niuerfiat (now KNI A/S) in 1986.
+Greenland Home Rule has become increasingly Greenlandised, rejecting Danish and avoiding regional dialects to standardise the country under the language and culture of the Kalaallit (West Greenland Inuit).
+The capital Godthåb was renamed Nuuk in 1979; a local flag was adopted in 1985; the Royal Greenland Trading Department became the locally administered Kalaallit Niuerfiat (now KNI A/S) in 1986.
 Following a successful referendum on self-government in 2008, the local parliament's powers were expanded and Danish was removed as an official language in 2009.

 International relations are now largely, but not entirely, also left to the discretion of the home rule government.
 As part of the treaty controlling Greenland's exit of the EEC, Greenland was declared a "special case" with access to the EEC market as a constituent country of Denmark, which remains a member.
-Greenland is also a member of several small organizations along with Iceland, the Faroes, and the Inuit populations of Canada and Russia.
+Greenland is also a member of several small organisations along with Iceland, the Faroes, and the Inuit populations of Nunavut (Canada) and Russia.
 It was one of the founders of the environmental Arctic Council in 1996.
+Nuuk was the site of the founding of the Inuit Circumpolar Council (originally the Inuit Circumpolar Conference in Barrow, Alaska), of which Greenlandic politician, Hans-Pavia Rosing was the first president.
 The US military bases on the island remain a major issue, with some politicians pushing for renegotiation of the 1951 US–Denmark treaty by the Home Rule government.
 The 1999–2003 Commission on Self-Governance even proposed that Greenland should aim at Thule base's removal from American authority and operation under the aegis of the United Nations.

+In January 2025, US President Donald Trump, newly inaugurated in his second term, pressured Denmark to sell Greenland to the United States, but Denmark has rejected his demand.